“What about this room?”

 He dangled from Skinner’s hands.
 Or part of him did.
 His skin had been taken and had become part of Skinner’s body.
 The monster cast aside what remained.

 He had screamed for help.
 But Ceria had ignored him.
-He had screamed.
+He had screamed for help.
 And now he was dead.

 Ceria saw it.
 She saw it, but her eyes fled from Skinner.
 She shook, unable to look at him.
 He was advancing slowly, taking his time as the undead boxed the other adventurers in.
 She—Sostrom was dead.
 But she had to run.